MrOwaisAbdullah/rentparlo/docs/package.md

 - 20 points per review (90-day window)
 - 10 points per average rating point
 - Premium subscription: 100 bonus points per month

+### How Tier Points Increase:
+Tier points are calculated based on your activity and performance on the platform:

+1. **Contact Clicks**:
+   - Earn 10 points for each contact click on your listings (phone calls, WhatsApp messages)
+   - Measured over a 90-day rolling window
+   - Contact clicks indicate genuine interest from potential customers

+2. **Views**:
+   - Earn 5 points for each view of your listings
+   - Measured over a 90-day rolling window
+   - Views represent the visibility and reach of your listings

+3. **Reviews**:
+   - Earn 20 points for each review received on your listings
+   - Measured over a 90-day rolling window
+   - Reviews demonstrate customer satisfaction and trust in your service

+4. **Average Rating**:
+   - Earn 10 points for each average rating point (e.g., 4.5 stars = 45 points)
+   - Calculated from all reviews received
+   - Higher ratings indicate better quality service and products

+5. **Subscription Bonus**:
+   - Earn 100 bonus points per month for having an active premium subscription
+   - Encourages sellers to upgrade for better visibility
+   - Premium subscribers demonstrate commitment to growing their business

+The tier point system uses a rolling 90-day window to ensure that your tier reflects your recent performance.
+Points are calculated daily, and your tier status is updated accordingly.
+This means that if your activity decreases, your tier may decrease, but if you increase your activity, you can quickly climb to higher tiers.
+The system is designed to be fair and rewarding for active sellers while providing clear pathways for growth.

 ## Package Comparison